-Mike Scott was appointed President of Allteck Limited Partnership (Allteck) and Canadian Utility Construction Corporation (CUC) on March 1st of 2020, having transitioned from the role of Chief Operating Officer which he held over the last 4 years.
-Mike joined Allteck in 2001 and has accumulated 28 years of experience in the utility construction industry.
-Mike’s extensive field experience with transmission and distribution construction projects has provided him with the expertise and knowledge required for operational execution and business excellence.
-During his years in the field, Mike built a strong reputation as a safe, respectful and conscientious Journeyman Powerline Technician.
-In keeping with Allteck and CUC’s company rules, Mike mandates that everyone gives the highest priority to the health & safety of the employees and the public and that means maintaining a diverse, respectful, and healthy workplace.
+Mike Scott was appointed President of Allteck Limited Partnership (Allteck) and Canadian Utility Construction Limited Partnership (CUC) on March 1st of 2020, having transitioned from the role of Chief Operating Officer which he held for four years leading up to this appointment.
+Mike joined Allteck in 2001 and has accumulated 30 years of experience in the Utility Construction Industry.
+Mike’s extensive field experience with transmission and distribution construction projects have provided him with the expertise and knowledge required for operational execution and business excellence.
+During his years in the field, Mike built a strong reputation as a safe, respectful, and conscientious Journeyman Powerline Technician.
+In keeping with Allteck and CUC’s company rules, Mike mandates that everyone gives the highest priority to the health & safety of both the employees and the public, which means maintaining a diverse, respectful, and healthy workplace for all to thrive.
 These commitments guide Mike in his daily business decisions as he drives the companies to continuous growth.

 Chief Financial Officer